 If you already have skills in a particular profession, draw on these experiences when looking for work.
 Please inform us of your skills and experiences in a personal interview.
 These may help you along your professional path.
 Your professional skills may be established with the aid of certain offers such as Perspectives for Migrants (Perspektive für Flüchtlinge, PerF), by the way.
 Speak to us about this!

-Should you lack certain skills you may search purposefully for a suitable course on Course Net (Kursnet).
-You may also supplement your knowledge by way of a period of practical work experience with a company.
+Should you lack certain skills you may search purposefully for a suitable course on KURSNET (available in German) You may also supplement your knowledge by way of a period of practical work experience with a company.
 We will be pleased to advise you on this.
-You may also gain further professional qualifications with the aid of an education voucher.
-The type of further vocational training will be defined precisely therein in the individual case.
-You may select the suitable course and course provider yourself.
+You may also gain further professional qualifications with the aid of an education voucher provider yourself.

 Your return to professional life needs to be carefully planned and prepared.
 Does your personal situation mean that childcare is necessary?
 Are you interested in part-time work, working for a temporary job agency or a mini-job?
 Our equal opportunity officers will be pleased to answer your questions and offer you support in your return to the labour market.